pearcej/pearcej.github.io/csc236/index.md

     - Complete and submit [A03: Designing an ADT: Beetle](https://docs.google.com/document/d/1zCrzB5E8tGAHCBemi57EbDzvSMf3XAcpIYrC3Li-u2Q/edit?usp=sharing) which we started in class and which is due on Monday, September 13, 2019.
     - Begin [L04: Beetle ADT](https://docs.google.com/document/d/1aJ4K8-t6TolKCZujciNQxlLhrK8ShRFW3Z0_5WgLAxc/edit?usp=sharing) Milestone 1 of pulling repo and making commits due by Monday, September 16, 2019.
     full completion due on Friday, September 20, 2019.
     - Announcement: There will be a reading quiz on Wednesday, September 18, 2019 on Chapter 2 of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
 Be sure to use the book cppds,  the course csc236-DS-F19, and a login using your Berea email and username.
 Note: This chapter covers some of the most important content in the course.
 It is important reading, so don't shortchange yourself.
-You might even find time to read it twice before Monday!
+You might even find time to read it twice!

 ## Day 10: Wednesday, September 11, 2019
   - Before class: Complete all work due before class today (see list from last time)